-Other Commemorations: Seven Sorrows of the Blessed Virgin Mary; St. Nicomedes, martyr; St. Catherine of Genoa, widow (Hist) ; Other Titles: Seven Sorrows of the Blessed Virgin Mary; Our Lady of Seven Dolours; Our Lady of Dolours
+Other Commemorations: St. Nicomedes, Martyr (RM); St. Catherine of Genoa, Widow (RM) ; Other Titles: Seven Sorrows of the Blessed Virgin Mary; Our Lady of Seven Dolors; Our Lady of Dolors

 Devotion to the Seven Sorrows of Our Lady has its roots in Sacred Scripture and in Christian piety, which always associates the Blessed Mother with her suffering Son.
 Today's feast was introduced by the Servites in order to intensify devotion to Our Lady's Sorrows.
-In 1817 Pius VII — suffering grievously in exile but finally liberated by Mary's intercession — extended the feast to the universal Church.Before the reform of the General Roman Calendar today was also the commemoration of St. Nicomedes, a Roman martyr of unknown date.
-He was buried not far from the walls of Rome on the Via Nomentana, and the pious faithful built a "cemetery basilica" above his tomb.
+In 1817 Pius VII — suffering grievously in exile but finally liberated by Mary's intercession — extended the feast to the universal Church.

 Our Lady of Sorrows